 Request for internship applicants

-The native plant nursery is seeking undergraduate student interns for winter quarter.
+The native plant nursery is seeking undergraduate student interns for spring quarter.
 Interns are expected to devote an average of 9 hours a week to nursery projects.
 In conjunction with the managers, interns will develop learning objectives based on individual interests and strengths, receiving credit for ESRM 399 or their school’s equivalent.
 The interns’ time will be split between routine plant maintenance, plant propagation, nursery infrastructure projects, helping with weekly volunteer work parties, and individual projects.
 Each intern will have a different focus to help tackle the many and diverse needs of a native plant nursery.
-Past internship projects include the construction of a coppice garden, development of a seed provenance database, and the design of our hoop house irrigation system.
-Potential future projects range from the design and construction of beneficial insectaries to the development of a crop planning schedule.
+Past internship projects include the construction of a coppice garden, development of a seed provenance database, design of beneficial insectaries, and a nursery sustainability assessment.